ZR-1 ZR-1 ZR-1 ZR-1 ZR-1 ZR-1 ZR-1

 When a temperature exceeds the normal range the display changes to red.
 The normal red change point for the coolant temperature is 240 degrees F. For the oil temperature it's 260 degrees F. Other temperatures can be set at no additional cost.

-When a coolant temperature gauge is installed in conjunction with and engine upgrade, the plenum and injector housing removal are no extra cost. $431.
+When the gauges are installed in conjunction with an engine upgrade, the plenum and injector housing removal are no extra cost. $1000.